eigenreza/agentic-financial-risk-assistant/docs/responsible_ai.md

 1. All risk metrics are backward-looking.
 They describe past price behaviour, not future risk.
 2. Synthetic sample data does not represent real market conditions.
-3. Single-asset analysis only — no portfolio effects are modelled.
+3. Single-asset analysis only, no portfolio effects are modelled.
 4. The LLM may misinterpret ambiguous questions.
 Always review tool-call traces.
 5. The system has not been validated for regulated financial use cases.
 6. Model outputs should not be used as the sole basis for any financial decision.